mkishi1221/mkishi1221.github.io/_posts/2025-05-20-Where Is the Money? The Early Revenue Pitfall in Product Validation.markdown

 We launched with a Concierge MVP.
 I built custom scripts to generate ideas and ran live naming sessions with over 100 users, guiding them through the process by hand.
 Eventually, some of them began paying ¥10,000 (around £55) for the experience.
 It felt like early traction.
 Users told us existing tools like ChatGPT were too generic or repetitive, and our approach felt refreshingly tailored.
 We were solving a real problem.

-Based on that feedback, we built an MVP that curated polished, brandable domains and offered them on a subscription.
-We had paying users and clear signals that we were doing something different from the rest of the market.
+Based on that feedback, we built a platform MVP that curated polished, brandable domains and offered them on a subscription.
+We had finally got paying users for the concierge MVP and clear signals that we were doing something different from the rest of the market.
 But beneath that surface was a deeper issue.
 Most users only needed a domain once.
 Our early adopters were solo founders and first-time creators, and once they had their name, they had no reason to come back.

 We had validated that people were willing to pay for help with naming for a brand.
-What we hadn’t validated was whether they needed that help often enough to support a business.
+What we hadn’t validated was whether they needed that help often enough to support our business.
 The pain was clear, but the frequency was low.
 We explored ways to create more ongoing value, such as becoming a domain registrar and handling renewals.
 But that path was out of reach given the cost, complexity, and regulatory barriers.
 I took those early payments as a signal to move forward with the product.
 In hindsight, we had only proven that there was demand for a one-time service.
 We had not shown that there was a sustainable business behind it.

 ## What Early Revenue Really Tells You